bitcontrol/FieldBus19/exa/STM32CubeIDE/STM32F401/1node/FB19Exa1_CtrlAndSubs/README.md

 * Import this project into STM32CubeIDE by navigating to _Menu > File > Open Projects from File System..._
 * Build the project
 * Download the project to the Nucleo Board

+**Functionality:**
-* If you push the push button PB1 on the NEB, LED1 on the NEB will light up; note that the push button is intentionally just polled twice per second
+* If you push the push button PB1 on this node's NEB, its LED1 will light up

-If you encounter any problems, please contact us at info@bitcontrol.ch.
+* Note that the push button is intentionally just polled twice per second

 **Notes:**
 * **(1)** If you prefer using your own RS-485 interface board, adjust the configurations in the files FB19CtrlCfg.c and FB19SubsCfg.c according to the design of your board.
 * **(2)** These steps are optional; the serial console displays some information when messages are sent over the bus

+If you encounter any problems, please contact us at info@bitcontrol.ch.